-In order to get the knowledge needed, I completed my Honors Bachelor’s degree in Psychology, and then branched out to receive additional training in Mental Health & Addictions.
-I did this so I could meet, talk to and help the person underneath the visible behaviors that are so easily judged by others.
-I then went one step further and completed my Master’s degree in Counselling Psychology so I could tie everything together and have a thorough understanding of mental health to better help me help my clients.
+Since that experience, I tailored my education to get me to where I am today.
+I received my Bachelor’s degree in Psychology with Honors.
+Then I branched out to receive training in Mental Health & Addictions.
+Furthermore, I completed my Master’s degree in Counselling Psychology and have a thorough understanding of mental health to better help me, help my clients.